-There’s a lot to celebrate about the start of summer.
-It’s time to enjoy barbecues, beach trips, and above all else, warm weather (especially when you live in a city with harsh winters, like Chicago).
-But with warm weather comes some risks, too, particularly for our pets.
-Heat can create health problems for both dogs and cats.
-Potential risks include overheating, dehydration, and even sunburn.
-The good news is that it’s simple to keep your pets safe in hot weather, as long as you do some preparation first.
-Here’s our guide to keeping your pets cool and safe all summer long.
+Summer is fast-approaching, and many of us couldn’t be more excited for warm weather.
+But summer comes with some risks, too, particularly for our pets.
+Heat can lead to unfortunate health problems for both dogs and cats.
+Some potential risks include overheating, dehydration and even sunburn.
+The good news is that there are preventative measures you can take to keep your pets safe in hot weather.
+Here’s our guide to keeping your cats and dogs cool all summer long.

 Prevention Is Key

-If you want to keep your pets safe in hot weather, you should begin by taking preventative measures.
+To keep your pets safe in hot weather, prevention is key.
 Start the summer off on a safe foot by bringing your pet to the vet at the beginning of the season.
 A trip to your pet’s vet will help ensure that any underlying issues are addressed before the heat and humidity kick in.
 Extreme heat can exacerbate existing health conditions, so it’s best to identify and treat any issues before it’s too late.